-We have to take responsibility for our own outcomes and avoid the victim mentality trap.
+We as gay men have to take responsibility for our own outcomes and avoid the victim mentality trap.
 By living with more initiative, your confidence will gradually grow.

 While you won’t be successful with every effort, each attempt you make will make you a little bit stronger over any anxiety and insecurity and will increase the probability of making a connection with a handsome stranger, much more so than what had you standing on the sidelines.

 Be the chooser and go out and make it happen for yourself!
 I promise approaching men gets easier the more you practice.
 So get out there!